 All that aside, though, the new engine remained an impressive technical feat, and did succeed in realizing most of Tim Schafer’s aesthetic goals for it.
 Even the cost savings it apparently failed to deliver come with some mitigating factors.
 Making the first game with a new engine is always more expensive than making the ones that follow; there was no reason to conclude that GrimE couldn’t deliver real cost savings on LucasArts’s next adventure game.
 Then, too, for all that Grim Fandango wound up costing two and a half times as much as Full Throttle, it was also well over two and a half times as long as that game.

 “Game production schedules are like flying jumbo jets,” says Tim Schafer.
 “It’s very intense at the takeoff and landing, but in the middle there’s this long lull.”
 The landing is the time of crunch, of course, and the crunch on Grim Fandango was protracted and brutal even by the industry’s usual standards, stretching out for months and months of sixteen- and eighteen-hour days.
 For by the beginning of 1998, the game was way behind schedule and way over budget, facing a marketplace that was growing more and more unkind to the adventure genre in general.
 This was not a combination to instill patience in the LucasArts executive suite.
-Schafer’s team did get the game done in time for the all-important Christmas of 1998, as they had been ordered to do in no uncertain terms, but only at a huge cost to their psychological and even physical health.
+Schafer’s team did get the game done by the autumn of 1998, as they had been ordered to do in no uncertain terms, but only at a huge cost to their psychological and even physical health.

 Bret Mogilefsky remembers coming to Schafer at one point to tell him that he just didn’t think he could go on like this, that he simply had to have a break.
 He was met with no sympathy whatsoever.
 To be fair, he probably shouldn’t have expected any.
 Crunch was considered par for the course in the industry during this era, and LucasArts was among the worst of its practitioners.
 Long hours spent toiling for ridiculously low wages — Mogilefsky was hired to be the key technical cog in this multi-million-dollar project for a salary of about $30,000 per year — were considered the price you paid for the privilege of working at The Star Wars Company.